stack-community/documents/src/chapter_1.md

 Stack provides flexibility and speed for prototyping and experimenting with new algorithms and data structures.
 Quickly create and test short scripts and experimental code.

+---

 Due to its simple syntax and flexibility, the Stack is expected to be widely used as a tool to meet various programming needs.

----

-Like this, using stack is ideals way to many use case.